philippe-gagne/philippe-gagne.github.io/README.md

 # philippe-gagne.github.io
-Web development exercises for SEG3125 (Summer 2021)
+Web development exercises for SEG3125 Analysis and Design of User Interaces, Summer 2021